 What can you use Yokohama chickens for?

 The Yokohama chicken is a bad food provider.
 They are usually kept strictly as pets are to be entered into shows.
-You can also make money hatching Yokohama chicks if you have good breeding line.
+You can also make money with your chickens by incubating your chicken eggs and selling the chicks if you have good breeding line.

 If you need more help with taking care of your chickens, check out The Organized Chicken Keeper for a complete system for managing their health through keeping their supplies stocked and coop clean.